 A new visual arts organisation promoting and commissioning major solo exhibitions; group and thematic shows; a programme of events, including performances, film screenings, workshops and talks; as well as off-site projects and temporary public artworks.

-Lead by Reading School of Art at the University of Reading and hosted by rich mix of partners within the town, Reading International produces several major projects each year.
+Led by Reading School of Art at the University of Reading and hosted by a rich mix of partners within the town, Reading International produces several major projects each year.
 The organisation invites international artists and curators to create new work in response to the unique social and historical context of the town, the university and the wider county.

-The organisation began when director and Professor of Fine Art.
-Susanne Clausen and colleagues wanted to set up a contemporary art gallery in and out of the School of Art. and to create opportunities not only for staff and students but to build on the School's expertise to connect with local arts organisations.
+The organisation began when Director and Professor of Fine Art, Susanne Clausen and colleagues wanted to set up a contemporary art gallery in and out of the School of Art, and to create opportunities not only for staff and students but to build on the School's expertise to connect with local arts organisations.

 Students at Reading School of Art have been involved in the organisation from the start, either by working alongside artists and curators to set-up various exhibitions, or by engaging audiences in the discussion and interpretation of the art projects.